Project-OSmOSE/osmose-app/README.md

 Here `-D` because this is a dev tool, if it's a library to also be used in production you can drop that option.

 If you want to changes pylint rules, the configuration options are in the `pyproject.toml` file.

+**Formatting :**

+If you use VSCode, you can add `"python.formatting.provider": "black"` to your .vscode/settings.json